norihiro/obs-face-tracker/README.md

 Based on the location and the size of the face under tracking, the frame will be cropped.

 ## Usage
-### Effect Filter
+### Software Zoom Filter
-The face tracker is implemented as an effect filter.
+The face tracker is implemented as an effect filter so that any video source can have the face tracker.
 Open filters for a source on OBS Studio, then add `Face Tracker` from the add button on `Effect Filters`.

 See [Properties](doc/properties.md) for the description of each property.